 To give you an example, we looked at the A303 Stonehenge scheme, which does have a larger construction emissions than most new roads because of the tunnels.
 Total (user and construction) emissions represented 0.0265% of the 4th carbon budget and 0.00789% of the 5th carbon budget.
 So pretty small compared to the overall national carbon budgets, even though in themselves they were quite substantial.

 However, if you think these are irrelevant then consider what the economic benefits of the scheme are.
 These work out at approximately £14 million a year.
 As a percentage of GDP this equates to 0.000755%.
 That is at least ten times smaller than the smallest carbon figure!
+[Note: this is being extremely generous as it ignores the fact that for this scheme the costs of building it far outweigh any economic benefits]

 As to direct jobs, (which peak at 300 during construction), these work out at 0.00092% of total UK workforce, hardly any different.
 Accepting that some other jobs may result indirectly from the road, these would have to be fairly substantial to make much difference to these percentages.